goat-community/goat-docs/docs/toolbox/accessibility_indicators/closest_average.md

 ### Opportunities

 Opportunities are essentially point-based data (such as [POI](../../further_reading/glossary#point-of-interest-poi "What is a POI?")) for which you would like to compute a heatmap.
-These are the "destinations" (such as transit stations, schools, other amenities, or your own custom point-based data) while surrounding areas will be "origins" for which an accessibility value will be computed and visualized.
+These are the "destinations" (such as transit stations, schools, other amenities, or your own custom point-based data) while surrounding areas are "origins" for which an accessibility value will be computed and visualized.

 Additionally, you may create more opportunities via the `+ Add Opportunity` button at the bottom of the drawer.
 All opportunity layers will be combined to produce a unified heatmap.